 II.
 RELATED WORK

-A variety of software tools are available for agent-based simulations on networks.
+A variety of software tools are available for ABS on networks.
 Some are command line tools, while others have graphical user interfaces.
 Many of these can operate as services.
 We address several of these categories.

 A. Simulation Systems